Mary Ann Paton: On the London stage

 In 1822 Paton joined the Haymarket company, and on 3 August tried the role of Susanna in the Marriage of Figaro.
 With critical success she took the roles of the Countess in the same opera, of Rosina in the Barber of Seville, Lydia in Morning, Noon, and Night (George Frederick Perry), and Polly in the Beggar's Opera.
 She went on to Covent Garden, as Mandane in Artaxerxes, Rosetta in Love in a Village, Adriana in the Comedy of Errors, and Clara in The Duenna.

-Paton's reputation as a dramatic singer grew when, in 1824, she took the part of Agatha in Der Freischütz.
-A major triumph was her Rezia in Oberon, for which Weber conducted the 16 rehearsals, besides the performance on 12 April 1826, two months before his death.
-From that time she was considered at the head of her profession.
-In 1831 she was engaged at the King's Theatre, where she sang in La Cenerentola and other Italian operas.
-Returning to Drury Lane, she took the part in 1832 of Alice in Robert le diable.
+Paton's reputation as a dramatic singer grew when, in 1824, she took the part of Agatha in Der Freischütz, arranged by William Hawes.
+A major triumph was her Reiza in Oberon, for which Weber conducted the 16 rehearsals, and also the performance on 12 April 1826, two months before his death.
+From that time she was considered at the head of her profession, noted for the fluency and ornamentation of her singing.
+As a prima donna, she was largely responsible for the success of a number of adaptations of Rossini's operas in London during 1829–1830.

+In 1831 Paton was engaged at the King's Theatre, where she sang in La Cenerentola and other Italian operas.
+Returning to Drury Lane, she took the part in 1832 of Alice in Robert le diable, arranged by Henry Bishop.

 Later life

 As Mrs. Wood, she then went to reside at Woolley Moor in Derbyshire, with her husband.
 In 1840 they visited America for the first time.
 After their return she retired to a convent for a year, but she reappeared at the Princess's Theatre and at concerts, in which her husband was also engaged.

-The Woods finally settled at Bulcliffe Hall, near Chapelthorpe, in Yorkshire, and it was there that Mary Ann Wood died, on 21 July 1864, aged 62.
+The Woods finally settled at Bullcliffe Hall, near Chapelthorpe in Yorkshire, and it was there that Mary Ann Wood died, on 21 July 1864, aged 62.

 Family

 Paton's father had insisted on her breaking off an engagement with a young medical man named Blood, who went upon the stage for a short time under the name of Davis.
 She married on 7 May 1824 Lord William Pitt Lennox; they were divorced in the Scottish courts in 1831.
 In the same year she married Joseph Wood, a tenor singer.
-She left a son, born in 1838.
+She left a son, Robert Henry Wood, born in 1838.